BrennanCurrie/group_project-4/README.md

 goal:

-to be able to pass a pet image through a CNN model we developed which would predict the facial expression depicted within the photograph.
-We are striving for a model to produce an accuracy score exceeding 75%
+Our mission is to develope an effective CNN model to predict an animal 'pets' facial expression depicted within the photograph.
+We are striving for a model to produce an accuracy score exceeding 75%.
+We ran our data through various models (Sequencial, VGG16, ResNet, DenseNet, EfficientNet) and deployed the most successful model.

 libraries used: